Meta is facing multiple lawsuits for failing to block fraudulent ads - Photo: REUTERS

-About 30 plaintiffs are seeking at least 300 million yen ($2 million) in damages from the U.S. tech giant and its Japanese affiliate, arguing that they did not do enough to prevent the scams, lawyers said on Oct.
-23. The damages lawsuits will be filed in five district courts across the country.
+About 30 plaintiffs are seeking at least 300 million yen ($2 million) in damages from the U.S. tech giant and its Japanese affiliate, arguing they did not do enough to prevent the scams, lawyers said on October 23.
+The damages lawsuits will be filed in five district courts across the country.

 Earlier in late April this year, Facebook Japan was also involved in a similar lawsuit, when many users said they had "fallen into the trap" of investment ads promising high profits, using images of billionaires like Yusaku Maezawa.